 Tips for making and serving the dish

 This is really easy to make but there's one slight watch-out: make sure the pumpkin is properly softened before you add the sugar.
 The pumpkin doesn't really cook any more after the sugar is in there, so if it is still a bit raw before, it will taste a bit raw when done.

 You will find the pumpkin reduces down in volume as it cooks, so the final amount is less than you start with.
-The bowl in the pictures is also small and has the full two portions which might not look that much, but it’s one of those things that you don’t need all that much of it.
-It’s relatively rich and sweet.
+The bowl in the pictures is also small and has the full two portions.
+It might not look that much, but it's one of those things that you don't need all that much of since it's relatively rich and sweet.
 If you do want a slightly bigger dessert, though, it tastes great with ice cream when served warm.

 Pumpkin halwa is an easy, tasty Indian dessert or treat that's sweet and comforting.
 The cardamon gives a lovely warm aromatic flavor which works so well.